prideout/clumpy/README.md

 ---

-Generate 240 frames of an advection animation with ~12k points, then brighten up the last frame and display it it.
+Generate 240 frames of an advection animation with ~12k points, then brighten up the last frame and display it.
 This entire script takes about 1 second to execute and it uses only one core (3.1 GHz Intel Core i7).

 ```python